There’s a lot of confusion about when to use contractions in copywriting and when not.

 For example, this sounds ok:

-“I haven’t said anything because it’s the wrong time and it isn’t my place to – it’s not that I couldn’t, I just shouldn’t, don’t you agree?”
+“I haven’t said anything because it’s the wrong time and it’s none of my business.
+It’s not that I couldn’t, I just shouldn’t, don’t you agree?”

-However, take out the contractions and you sound like a dowager duchess:
+However, take out the contractions and you sound like someone from Downton Abbey:

-“I have not said anything because it is the wrong time and it is not my place to – it is not that I could not, I just should not, do you not agree?”
+“I have not said anything because it is the wrong time and it is none of my business.
+It is not that I could not, I just should not, do you not agree?”

 Some contractions, however, are less commonly used than others, and can sound a bit overly informal.